Water Supply Status

 - Current risk of drought shortage is minimal.

 Construction on the Phase 2 expansion of the West Fork Eno Reservoir began in April 2018.
-In preparation to the start of construction, the Town had lowered the water level by approximately 4 feet to enable work on the dam and spillway.
-With recent rainfall, the lake has risen 2 feet, and releases have been adjusted to drop back to 4 feet below full.
-The water level will remain lowered for approximately one year while construction proceeds.
+The water level will remain at least 4 feet below full to enable work on the dam and spillway and will remain lowered while construction proceeds.
+Completion is expected in February 2019.